 In this article, we'll talk about ways to work towards zero waste laundry.
-We'll explore why you should use refillable laundry detergent, and several other ways to make your laundry routine greener.
+We'll explore why you should use refillable laundry detergent and several other ways to make your laundry routine greener.

-One of the very first things to think about when it comes to zero waste laundry is how often you launder your clothes in the first place.
+One of the very first things to think about when it comes to zero-waste laundry is how often you launder your clothes in the first place.
 To avoid wasting water and energy, it is important not to wash too often.
-Make sure you only wash clothes/ bedding etc when they do need it, and not necessarily automatically after you have worn items for only one day.
+Make sure you only wash clothes/ bedding etc., when they do need it, and not necessarily automatically after you have worn items for only one day.

 Many people are guilty of washing clothes and other textiles far too often.
-Remember, this won't only wastewater and energy.
+Remember, this won't only be wastewater and energy.
 It also increases wear and tear on your fabrics and can often mean that they won't last quite as long.

-If you still want to use such detergents, consider choosing bottles that you can refill.
+If you still want to use such detergents, consider choosing bottles you can refill.
 Several stores and hubs are popping up that allow customers to refill their laundry detergent bottles rather than buy new ones.
 Furthermore, most of these will offer refills for dish soap, shampoo, hand washes, and more.

-To find a store that offers refills in your area, simply run a Google search for 'where to refill laundry detergent in *insert your area*’.
-Or 'soap refill stations in *insert your area*’.
+To find a store that offers refills in your area, simply run a Google search for 'where to refill laundry detergent in *insert your area*.'
+Or 'soap refill stations in *insert your area*.'
 Like this:

 You can also encourage your local stores to bring refill stations for laundry detergent to their shelves.

 And to suit your style, there are some lovely glass choices and other reusable bottles specifically for your refillable laundry detergent.
 Etsy has loads of great ones, and you also get to support smaller sellers.